 Ensure transparency, accountability, positive community impact, and preservation of the common good when considering the transfer of governmental services, assets, and/or functions to the private sector.

 Digital Equity

-High-speed affordable internet access is an essential service that should be readily available to all US residents and businesses.
+Ensure high-speed, affordable internet access is readily available to all US residents and businesses.